statina1986/k8s-platform-addon-operator/modules/160-elasticsearch-platform/README.md

 # Filebeat connections to Vector

 Filebeat can be utilized on VM nodes, like Tibco nodes, to transmit traffic to the k8s cluster.
-In order to send the traffic to Vector, it's essential to include an additional host address that points to Vector.
+In order to send the traffic to Vector, it's essential to change the logstash address to vector-aggregator, which sends the traffic to Elasticsearch and Loki.
 Here's an example:

+    output.logstash:
       hosts:
-      - "${LOGSTASH_HOST:elasticsearch-platform-logstash.platform.svc.cluster.local}:${LOGSTASH_PORT:5044}"
-      - "vector-platform-aggregator.platform.svc.cluster.local:9000"
+      	- vector-platform-aggregator.service.consul:9000